binshadhbu/NITCbase-DBMS-lab/README.md

 ```c
 int createIndex(char relName[ATTR_SIZE], char attrName[ATTR_SIZE]);
 ```

+1. compare relName with attribute catalog and relation catalog and make sure relation is open call  `BPlusTree::bPlusCreate(relId, attrName);`
 ### Schema :: dropIndex()

 ```c
 int dropIndex(char relName[ATTR_SIZE], char attrName[ATTR_SIZE]);
 ```
 This method drops the bplus indexing on an attribute attrName in a relation relName as specified in arguments.

+1. compare relName with attribute catalog and relation catalog and make sure relation is open call
+2. check if index is there or not
+3. call destroy function
+4. set root block =-1

 ### Schema :: renameRel()